Bat Trang Ceramic Village

 However, in the 18th and 19th centuries, Trinh – Nguyen Dynasty applied some restricting foreign trade policies which reduced trade relations between Vietnam and many other countries.
 As a result, the ceramic products were no longer exported to the World market.
 Only since 1896, thanks to the economic reform and development, Bat Trang ceramic village has had a huge change in toward market economy and has been widely known through its impressive high quality exported ceramic products.
 Nowadays, Bat Trang ceramic products are becoming more and more abundant and diverse.
 Besides traditional products, it also produces many new products to meet domestic demand such as kettles, dishes, flowerpot … as well as exporting orders.

-2. Famous Products of Bat Trang Ceramic Village
+2. Famous Products

 Bat Trang products are divided into 3 categories based on purposes of use: